vanderlowe/myPersonality/README.md

   WHERE demog.age > 90 AND address.current_location_city = "Miami"
 ')
 ```
 Please note that the query must be enclosed in *single* quotation marks.
+Also, the actual database table names may differ from the data access function names.
+To find out the database table names, run the corresponding data access function.
+The database table name is shown in the output, right before the list of variables.

 # Known ~~bugs~~ features
 * You may encounter "Error in fetch(key) : internal error -3 in R_decompress1" if trying to access documentation immediately after installing `myPersonality` package.
 This is a [known issue with R](http://stackoverflow.com/questions/10373098/error-in-fetchkey-internal-error-3-in-r-decompress1).
 Restarting R will resolve the issue.